sgkoishi/yaaiomni/README.md

 * `.LavaHandler` in config can stop lava spam.
   * It does not prevent lava from spawning, but rather vacuums it after it *might* spawns.
   * If you have a lava pool and spawn lots of lava slimes (or similar) and butcher, the total amount of lava will be reduced instead of unchanged.
+* `.PlayerWildcardFormat` in config allow wildcard selector as player target.
+  * e.g. `/g zenith *all*` gives Zenith to everyone online!
+* `.Permission.Log` in config record permission queries for `/whynot`.
+  * With `-v` flag shows more stack trace.
+  * With `-t`/`-f` flag filters by allowed(true)/rejected(false).
+* Timeout/Interval commands works like similar functions in JavaScript.
+  * Time unit is in tick/frame/update, which is 60 per second.
+  * Remember to quote or escape your command when necessary.
+  * Use your permission.
+* Sudo is called `/runas` to avoid conflict with TShock's `/sudo`.
+  * With `-f` flag bypasses permission check.

 #### Don't touch unless you know what you are doing
 * `.Soundness` in config enforce some soundness permission checks.
   * Keep it enabled unless you know what you are doing.
 * `.Mitigation` in config can fix some issues that exist but not blame to TShock.
   * Keep it enabled unless you know what you are doing.
 * `.Socket` in config can switch to a different socket implementation.
   * `AnotherAsyncSocket` might help with 'memory leak'.
   * Don't use `Hacky*` unless you know what you are doing.
 * `/_gc` triggers garbage collection.
   * Only do this if you know what you are doing.
 * `.TileProvider` in config can switch to a different tile provider.
   * `CheckedTypedCollection` and `CheckedGenericCollection` might slightly improve performance but potentially NRE.
   * Keep it `AsIs` unless you know what you are doing.
+* `.DebugPacket` in config can log all packets and networking exceptions.
+  * Keep it disabled unless you know what you are doing.